Must-Ask Interview Questions for Every Job

 Example: Why are you seeking employment with our company?

 Now, let’s get to the heart of the matter.
-What type of questions are you most likely to encounter during an online interview?
+What are the most popular interview questions, and how do you answer them?

 Since much of this information may already appear on your resume, consider this a highlight reel conversation.
-Briefly summarize the main professional points you want to emphasize, and then add some color by sharing one or two personal facts (like a hobby, a little about your family, or where you live).
+Briefly summarize the main professional points you want to emphasize, and then add some color by sharing one or two personal facts (like a hobby, or where you live).

 You want to make sure your answer is tailored to the role, how you are relevant to it and will add value.
 Basically how you are uniquely qualified for the role.”